kubernetes-sigs/gcp-filestore-csi-driver/README.md

   [nfs-client](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client)
   external provisioner can be used to provide similar functionality for Kubernetes clusters.
-* Volume resizing: CSI Filestore driver supports volume expansion for all supported Filestore tiers.
-* Topology preferences: For better performance, it is recommended to run workloads in the same zone where the Cloud Filestore instance is provisioned in.
-In the future, the location where to create a Cloud Filestore instance could be automatically influenced by where the workload is scheduled.

 ## Kubernetes User Guide
 1. One-time per project: Create GCP service account for the CSI driver and set the Cloud